 THE GREATEST HITS

 Between 1966 and 2000, I wrote a zillion pieces for magazines.
-Luckily for you, many were for magazines that no longer exist or magazines that didn’t start putting articles online until the millennium.
+Many were for magazines that no longer exist or magazines that didn’t start putting articles online until the millennium.
 Still, I’ve been able to gather a representative selection on this screen.
-I have some favorites.
-Not that the laundry list below has second-tier work, but here are the pieces I’m proudest of.

 The Woman Who Beat the Klan